systemsmedicine/Book-Modeling-and-Control-of-Infectious-Diseases-in-the-Host/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0.

 ## Acknowledgments
 To students and the members of the research group of Systems Medicine of Infectious Diseases, in particular,